SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 How often should I recalculate SaaS metrics?

-MRR, MRR growth rate, and churn should be calculated monthly at minimum — weekly for fast-growing companies.
-ARPA and the SaaS Quick Ratio should be reviewed monthly.
-CAC, LTV, LTV:CAC, and CAC payback should be calculated quarterly using trailing data (typically trailing three or six months).
-NRR should be calculated quarterly on a trailing twelve-month basis.
-The Rule of 40, burn multiple, and Magic Number should be reviewed quarterly.
-The critical point is that some of these metrics, particularly LTV and NRR, require several months of data to be statistically meaningful.
-Calculating them monthly on small data sets produces noisy results that lead to bad decisions.
-Match your measurement frequency to the data requirements of each metric.
+MRR, MRR growth rate, and churn should be calculated monthly — weekly for fast-growing companies.
+ARPA and Quick Ratio monthly.
+CAC, LTV, LTV:CAC, and CAC payback quarterly on trailing data.
+NRR quarterly on a trailing twelve-month basis.
+Rule of 40, burn multiple, and Magic Number quarterly.
+LTV and NRR in particular need enough data to be statistically meaningful — small samples produce noise that leads to bad decisions.

 Written by Jamie Partridge, Founder of UpliftGTM.